VT-Collab/RILI_co-adaptation/README.md

 # Learning Latent Representations to Co-Adapt to Humans

-This is the repository for our paper "Learning Latent Representations to Co-Adapt to Humans" in Springer Autonomous Robots.
+This is a minimal repository for our paper "Learning Latent Representations to Co-Adapt to Humans" [http://arxiv.org/abs/2212.09586].
+We include two main things:

-This repository contains a minimal code of our method **R**obustly **I**nfluencing **L**atent **I**ntent (RILI).
+- Code for our proposed alogrithm RILI: **R**obustly **I**nfluencing **L**atent **I**ntent
-It includes four custom gym environments we used in our paper: http://arxiv.org/abs/2212.09586
+- Four custom gym environments we used during our simulated experiments

 ## Requirements
 - python (v3.9)